 Trump rally punk'd?
-TikTok and K-pop fans 'reserve ticket's for rally, then don't show up'
+TikTok and K-pop fans 'reserve tickets for rally, then don't show up'

 That's the question being asked by social media users after an estimated 10,000 people turned up to the much-hyped rally in Oklahoma today.

-Political strategist Steve Schmidt, an outspoken critic of Trump, tweeted on Saturday night: "My 16 year old daughter and her friends in Park City Utah have hundreds of tickets.
+Political strategist Steve Schmidt, an outspoken critic of Trump, tweeted on Saturday night: "My 16-year-old daughter and her friends in Park City, Utah have hundreds of tickets.
 You have been rolled by America's teens.

 "@realDonaldTrump you have been failed by your team.
 You have been deserted by your faithful.
 No one likes to root for the losing team."